ekmolloy/stamps-tutorial/tutorial.md

 Examining the [cladogram](images/rumino-cladogram.pdf), we can notice that GEQJ1S112HNELY was placed further away from the root than the GEQJ1S112HF5CU, which was placed sister to Saccharofermentans accetigenes -- however based on the [branch](images/rumino-phylogeny.pdf) GEQJ1S112HF5CU may not have high sequence identity.
 Branch lengths can also be short, see placement of the query sequence GEQJ1SS112HN8VO on the Heliobacterium reference package [here](https://github.com/ekmolloy/stamps-tutorial/blob/master/images/helio-phylogeny.pdf).

-Before moving on, use the alignment file from SEPP to compare 1) the read GEQJ1S112HF5CU to the reference sequence Saccharofermentans_accetigenes_1 and 2) the read GEQJ1SS112HN8VO to Heliobacterium_modesticaldum_11.
+*Before moving on, use the alignment file from SEPP to compare 1) the read GEQJ1S112HF5CU to the reference sequence Saccharofermentans_accetigenes_1 and 2) the read GEQJ1SS112HN8VO to Heliobacterium_modesticaldum_11.*

 **FINAL NOTE: Small reference alignments and trees are used in this tutorial to save time and make visualization easy to interpret; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely when trees are large.
-New tools for visualizing phylogenetic placement data from SEPP are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**
+New tools for visualizing phylogenetic placements for large trees are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**

 Part III: Phylogenetic (Abundance) Profiling with TIPP
 ------------------------------------------------------
-Although we compute the

-Change back into the tipp directory,
+All prior analyses are on 16S -- which is not a single copy marker.
+TIPP can also be used for phylogenetic (abundance profiling) by using a set of marker genes.
+First, BLAST is used to identify whether a read is a match for a specific marker gene.
+If so, TIPP is used to classify the read.
+To run this analysis (in the future), change back into the tipp directory,
 ```
 cd ../tipp
 ```